bokeh/bokeh/docs/bokeh/source/docs/dev_guide/writing_tests.rst

     Check whether you should update or add :ref:`Python tests <contributor_guide_writing_tests_python>`

-When your change anything related to BokehJS
+When you change anything related to BokehJS
     Check whether you should update or add :ref:`JavaScript tests <contributor_guide_writing_tests_bokehjs>`